 In 2023, all materials will be provided by the contest organisers.
 The Telstra Creator Space will support this year's contest with tools and guidance so that teams can bring their machines to life.

 The great thing about spaghetti machines is that they can be made from just about anything.
 Wood, old bits of metal or plastic, toys, recycled gadgets or machine parts, everyday household items … you name it.
 We’re interested in seeing how inventive you can be, including your ability to recycle or re-purpose existing objects or materials for your design.
 Just keep in mind that whatever you use needs to be safe (for you to work with and for spectators to look at).

 What will 'Build day' entail?

 At least 4 team members from each team will be required to attend 'Build day' at the Telstra Creator Space located on the ground floor of Melbourne Connect near Parkville Campus, to design and build their machine.

-'Build day' will go from 9am to 4pm and will run during school holiday in June/July.
-Teams will receive an invitation to attend 'Build day' when successful participating teams and this year's task are announced on Wednesday 3 May.
-The complete schedule for the day will also be sent then.
+'Build day' will go from 9am to 4pm and will run during school holiday at the end of June.
+Teams will receive an invitation to attend 'Build day' when successful participating teams are announced.
+Refer to the contest's schedule for specific dates.